drmehmetismail/World-Chess-Championships/README.md

 ## Project Overview

 This repository contains a set of Python scripts designed for analyzing World Chess Championships games and calculating missed points, game intelligence (GI), and other metrics.
-You can either use chess engines like Stockfish and Lc0 to annotate chess games and compute performance statistics or upload already annotated games from e.g. https://lichess.org/page/world-championships.
+You can either use chess engines like Stockfish and Lc0 to annotate chess games and compute performance statistics or upload pre-annotated games from e.g. https://lichess.org/page/world-championships.

 ## Requirements